 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 The pH of water can vary depending on several factors, including the weather, but tap water typically has a pH of about 7.5.

 You may have heard the word “pH” used to describe drinking water quality, but do you know what it means?

 pH is a measurement of electrically charged particles in a substance.
 It indicates how acidic or alkaline (basic) that substance is.
 The pH scale ranges from 0 to 14:

 - Acidic water has a pH lower than 7.
-The most acidic substances have a pH of 0.
+Strongly acidic substances can have a pH of 0.
 Battery acid falls into this category.

 - Alkaline water has a pH of 8 or above.
-The most alkaline substances, such as lye, have a pH of 14.
+Strongly alkaline substances, such as lye, can have a pH of 14.